-Below is a sample environment file from the Harvard Cannon computer cluster.
+Below is a sample environment file (based on an environment file for the Harvard Cannon computer cluster).
 This file will load software libraries built with the GNU 10.2.0 compilers.

-Save the code below (with any appropriate modifications for your own computer system) to a file named $\sim$ /gcclassic.gnu102.env.
+Save the code below (with any appropriate modifications for your own computer system) to a file named $\sim/$ gcclassic.gnul0.env.